Domestic rabbit: Care

 The diet of a pet rabbit is variable and differs from that of wild rabbits, which may have to consume lower-quality food items such as twigs and shrubs to survive.
+For house rabbits, it is advised that they do not live on a fruit majority diet, as fruits contain high sugar content, but can be given as a treat.
 Publications on the care of house rabbits advise various diets based on age in order to ensure the longevity of a pet.